 In this way, we develop relationships that last beyond the time we spend together in the classroom.

-By tutoring in small groups (no more than five children per session), we can go at a pace that suits all children, provide bespoke learning and give tailored, individualised feedback.
+By tutoring on a one-to-one basis or in small groups (no more than five children per session), we can go at a pace that suits all children, provide bespoke learning and give tailored, individualised feedback.

 We make learning fun, interactive and enjoyable which helps your child progress at a faster rate.